 Let me give you a little background first.

-So, when an acquaintance introduced me to Canva, I was more or less ecstatic.
+So, when an acquaintance introduced me to Canva, I was ecstatic.

-You see, it took me days to master some of the simplest Photoshop and Illustrator tricks, but with Canva, I was able to learn the platform and get going in just a couple of hours!
-Soon enough, I was designing all kinds of things left and right — social media graphics, Pinterest pins, blog graphics, lead magnets, and I was also designing things that I had no need for.
+It used to take me days to master some of the simplest Photoshop and Illustrator tricks, but with Canva, I was able to learn the entire platform and get going in just a couple of hours!
+Soon enough, I was designing all kinds of things — social media graphics, Pinterest pins, blog graphics, lead magnets, and things that I had no need for.

 In short, I was starting to have fun with Canva!